GoogleChromeLabs/jsbi/README.md

 ## When?

 Now!
 The JSBI library is ready for use today.

+Once BigInts are natively supported everywhere, use [babel-plugin-transform-jsbi-to-bigint](https://github.com/GoogleChromeLabs/babel-plugin-transform-jsbi-to-bigint) to transpile your JSBI code into native BigInt code once and for all.

 View [our issue tracker](https://github.com/GoogleChromeLabs/jsbi/issues) to learn more about out our future plans for JSBI, and please join the discussion!